drscream/nic-cz-dns-crawler/README.md

   asn: /usr/share/GeoIP/GeoLite2-ASN.mmdb
 ```

-`ISP` (paid) database is preffered over `ASN` (free), if both are defined.
+`ISP` (paid) database is preferred over `ASN` (free), if both are defined.
 The difference is described on Maxmind's website: https://dev.maxmind.com/faq/what-is-the-difference-between-the-geoip-isp-and-organization-databases/.

 The free `GeoLite2-Country` seems to be a bit inaccurate, especially for IPv6 (it places some CZ.NIC nameservers in Ukraine etc.).